 When you buy an engagement ring online, it can be pretty daunting.
 Watching out for scams can be hard on the web.
 Thankfully, we have a much safer online buying experience nowadays than we used to.

 You should still be careful.
 All of the online diamond retailers on our list are 100% legitimate and trusted.

 Do your homework if you are interested in another smaller online retailer.
 Perhaps they have a more affordable prices, or better designs and you find yourself leaning toward them.

 It's very possible that they are completely legitimate, but it may take some extra checking.
-Before ever purchasing from an online retailer, not only in fine jewelry but in any kind of product, you should do research on the company.
+Before ever purchasing from an online retailer like Costco, not only in fine jewelry but in any kind of product, you should do research on the company.

 Check out reviews, reports from the Better Business Bureau, and Facebook business pages to read all about different experiences.
 Take advantage of these tools.

 If conflict-free diamonds are a concern for you, it might make you feel good to know that most diamond retailers both online and physical stores participate in the Kimberley Process.

 The Kimberley Process is a program that was invented in 2003 to ensure that all diamond market channels were providing ethically sourced diamonds and had no chance of supporting civil wars and terrorism in Africa.

 All diamond retailers will state (either in the showroom or online) their policy regarding conflict diamonds.
 All of the retailers on our list today deal in conflict-free diamonds.

 When you're looking at a loose stone from any retailer, make sure you're considering what you're wanting in terms of clarity.